kayabaNerve/full-chain-membership-proofs/crypto/bulletproofs-plus/README.md

 The included vector commitment scheme code was largely tacked on and is accordingly much uglier than the rest of the code in this library.
 It could use a lot of love.

+The transcript policies of this library need to be reviewed.